Digital transformation in insurance is happening in many ways and affecting everything from the underwriting process to customer retention.

 4. Cloud Computing

 What use is data if no one can access it?
 By shifting tools and information to cloud-based solutions, insurers are able to work more efficiently.
-In fact, an Accenture study reports that 63% of insurance organizations say that using cloud-based tech to improve operational efficiency has the biggest impact on their company right now.
+In fact, an Accenture study reports that 63% of insurance organizations say that using cloud-based tech to improve operational efficiency has the biggest impact on their organization right now.

 Cloud computing involves changes such as using SaaS solutions over on-premise options, using cloud databases instead of physical data centers, and embracing mobile apps for customers instead of legacy solutions like paper files.

 Real-time data is one of the top benefits of shifting systems to the cloud.
 Information is accessible to employees and customers at any time and from any location.
-Plus, cloud storage means companies are not limited to saving only the amount of data their physical servers can hold.
+Plus, cloud storage means organizations are not limited to saving only the amount of data their physical servers can hold.

 Digital Transformation: Cloud Computing in Action